CHN-beta/ovito/doc/manual/tutorials/turntable_animation.rst

   :alt: Rotate tool

 OVITO animation capabilities only allow you to move the virtual camera on straight paths through the three-dimensional scene.
-Thus, revolving the camera on a cicular orbit around an object requires a different approach.
+Thus, revolving the camera on a circular orbit around an object requires a different approach.
 Instead of animating the camera itself, we are going to actually rotate the simulation model while keeping the camera fixed.

 You can adjust the rotation of the whole model, relative to the global scene coordinate system, using the `Rotate` tool |rotate-tool-button| found in the main toolbar of OVITO.